3 Ways to Save & Earn Extra Money for Travel Now

 Make Coffee at Home

 This tip could've been eat/drink at home but I'm a fan of restaurants and bars so...
 I will say that leading up to a trip I will minimize how much I eat/drink out.
 Coffee though is a no brainer for me.
 Lattes are expensive AF.
 I love an almond milk latte with an extra shot as much as the next girl but that can run you around $6.
 Make a pot in the morning and bring some with you to work.
 Need stronger coffee?
-Make cold brew at home!
+That's what cold brew is for!
 It's so easy and all you need is a french press.
-I have this one and it's on sale!
-You can make cold brew with any kind of coffee but I prefer a rich/dark roast.
+I have this one.
+You can make cold brew with any kind of coffee but I prefer a dark roast.
 This one from from my friends at King Bean Coffee in Charleston, South Carolina is a favorite.
 You can also get this french press kit if you need it all (good for hot and cold brew).

 Get a Side Hustle